danielharrell/open-eyes-lect-2017-18/Open.md

 Try to incorporate the "Open" viewbook
 -->

-The word "open", the topic of my lecture tonight, is used in ways that range from the prosaic to the profound.
+The word "open" is used
+in ways that range from the prosaic to the profound.

     - "I can't get the jar open."